 Plunkett Maine Poetry Festival

-Our keynote speaker will be Brian Turner.
+Our keynote speaker was Brian Turner.

 Turner is best known for his poems about serving in the Iraqi war, and these poems resonate today given current global conflicts.
 His poems are empathic and intersectional, often showing multiple points of view and the ripple effects of violence on a community.